-PuTTY is connection software that allows you to perform operations by using Telnet, SSH, rlogin, pure TCP, and serial interfaces.
+PuTTY is connection software that supports Telnet, SSH, rlogin, raw TCP, and serial ports.
 It can remotely manage Linux and Windows operating systems.

-Xshell is a powerful terminal emulator.
+XShell is a powerful terminal emulator.
 It supports Telnet on SSH1 and SSH2 clients and also in Windows.
-Xshell can remotely manage servers that run different operating systems from Windows.
-Xshell supports VT100, VT220, VT320, Xterm, Linux, SCO ANSI, and ANSI terminals and provides a variety of terminal screen views to replace traditional Telnet clients.
+XShell can remotely manage servers that run different operating systems from Windows.
+XShell supports VT100, VT220, VT320, Xterm, Linux, SCO ANSI, and ANSI terminal emulators and provides a variety of terminal screen views to replace traditional Telnet clients.

-CentOS is an enterprise-grade Linux distribution and is derived from the sources of Red Hat Enterprise Linux.
-It is open source and free of charge.
+Community Enterprise Operating System (CentOS) is an enterprise-grade Linux distribution and is derived from the sources of Red Hat Enterprise Linux.
+CentOS is open source and free of charge.